zacfisher1990/readme_generator/Develop/ReadMe.md

   ## Installation
-  Install node.js and npm version 8.2.4
+  Install node.js install npm version 8.2.4

   ## Usage
-  The user will run node index.js in the command line of git and answer the prompts that will be used in the readme file.
+  Run index.js file in node and answer the prompts that come up.

   ## License
-  MIT
+  This project is under the MIT license.

-  ##Contributing
+  ## Contributing
-  -
+  This is where contribution guidelines go.

   ## Tests
-  Test it by running it in node
+  This is where test instructions go.

   ## Questions

   If you have questions about this project contact me at zcfshr@gmail.com.
+My GitHub is at http://github.com/users/zacfisher1990